 Inclement weather may cause the school to have a delayed opening.
-The school district automated messaging system will be used to inform families of late openings or school closings due to inclement weather or other emergency events.

-Please inform the school office of changes in phone numbers, so that you receive these important calls.

-\In the event of a 2-hour delay, Pre-K will begin at 10:30AM NOT 11:00 AM.
+The School Messenger phone call system will be used by the Interboro School District to inform families of late openings or school closings due to inclement weather.
+Please inform the school office of changes in phone numbers, so that you receive these important calls. \In the event of a 2-hour delay, Pre-K will begin at 10:30AM NOT 11:00 AM.